DSR1 Practical Phase and Time Alignment Tricks

 - Start with the woofers.
 If you have multiple woofers in the bags you should pay close attention to how the bass is affected by making phase changes on these speakers first.
 Harder hitting bass is a good indicator that your phase is more correct.

 - Finding the best phase settings should be done after all crossovers have been set but ideally before the EQ has been set.
-Then set your EQ and revisit the phase settings.
-It may take a few times of going back and forth if you want to squeeze every last ounce of performance out of your system
+Then set your EQ and revisit the phase settings once again after setting the EQ.
+It may take a couple of times of going back and forth if you want to squeeze every last ounce of performance out of your system

-- Correct phase adjustments to all channels can add a lot to your total SPL.
+- Correct phase adjustments to all channels can add a lot to your total SPL (output).